wrightmat/wrightmat.github.io/obsidian/dnd/characters/Enchanter.md

 He is now incredibly depressed after spending years doing nothing much but sitting around.

 Our party convinced Enchanter to come with them, and explore the world.

+Eventually he settled in to Sharn, near the Red Hammer (where he spends much of his time) in the Upper Cogs.
+He works closely with Merrix d'Cannith.